radioactivedecay/radioactivedecay/paper/paper.md

 # Acknowledgements

-We thank Mitsuhiro Itakura, Kazuyuki Sakuma, colleagues in JAEA's Center for Computational Science &amp; Systems, &amp; Wolfgang Kerzendorf for their support for this project.
+We thank Mitsuhiro Itakura, Kazuyuki Sakuma, colleagues in JAEA's Center for Computational Science &amp; Systems, Wolfgang Kerzendorf &amp; Bernardo Gameiro for their support for this project.
-We thank Kenny McKee, Daniel Jewell &amp; Ezequiel P&aacute;ssaro for helpful suggestions, and Bj&ouml;rn Dahlgren, Anthony Scopatz &amp; Jonathan Morrell for their work on radioactive decay calculation software.
+We thank Kenny McKee, Daniel Jewell, Ezequiel P&aacute;ssaro, Hunter Ratliff &amp; Jayson Vavrek for helpful suggestions, and Bj&ouml;rn Dahlgren, Anthony Scopatz &amp; Jonathan Morrell for their work on radioactive decay calculation software.
 We also thank the editors and reviewers at the Journal of Open Source software for constructive comments.